lsst-tstn/tstn-034/index.rst

 Service Architecture
 ====================

-existing RSP functionalities...

-Catcher would be a service built on top of existing RSP functionalities, with ancillary support from LOVE, the OCPS backend and RSP infrastucture (InfluxDB is part of Sasquatch which is part of the RSP).
+The Catcher would be a service built on top of RSP functionalities (some existing and others still under development), with ancillary support from LOVE and OCPS.
 It will mostly rely on `Flux`_ scripts and `InfluxDB task`_ to execute operations based on data streams from the EFD bucket.
-The results can be persisted in the EFD, as well as summary information to be shown on LOVE.
+The results can be persisted in the EFD, along with summary information to be displayed by LOVE.

 .. figure:: /_static/Catcher.png
    :name: fig-catcher